How do I know if I have Low T?

 How do I use NKNW?

-In the morning, when your T levels are naturally highest, gently rub the appropriate dose into your shoulders.
+In the morning, when your T levels are naturally highest, gently spread the appropriate dose onto your shoulders or upper arms and let it dry.
 Thighs are also possible.
 We don't recommend any other body parts.

-After a 1 or 2 hours you've already absorbed all that you're going to absorb, so it's okay to shower or wash your shoulder again.
-Definitely wash your hands.
+After a 1 or 2 hours you have effectively absorbed all that you're going to absorb, so it's okay to shower or wash your shoulder again.
+Definitely wash your hands immediately after use, and after 2 hours it isn't a bad idea to rinse your shoulders just in case someone comes into contact with them!

 How much do I use?